- Board of Directors management

 firstname.lastname@example.org | 478-722-9909, x 116

-- Events (including First Friday and the Main Street Christmas Light Extravaganza)
+- Events (including First Friday, The Market, Tour of Progress, and the Main Street Christmas Light Extravaganza)

 In her free time, Emily enjoys attending events in downtown Macon, traveling, and cheering on the Clemson Tigers.
-Additionally, Emily serves as a board member of the Macon Film Festival, commissioner of the College Hill Commission, and is part of the Downtown Macon Rotary Club.
+Additionally, Emily serves as a board member of the Macon Film Festival, the Georgia Downtown Association, the Macon-Bibb Arbor Conservation Board, and is a member of the Downtown Macon Rotary Club.

-At NewTown, Emily oversees Macon's Main Street program, placemaking initiatives, and marketing efforts including content management, graphic design, digital and print advertising, website management, and public relations.
+At NewTown, Emily oversees Macon's Main Street program, downtown placemaking initiatives, and NewTown's strategic communication efforts including public relations, branding, and messaging.

-Hands down, Emily’s favorite menu item downtown is the Sausage Ball and Chain from Lazy Susan Tapas.
-She thinks one of Macon’s best kept secrets is the Macon Film Guild’s Second Sunday film screenings.
+Hands down, Emily’s favorite menu item downtown is the Sausage Ball and Chain from Lazy Susan Tapas Bar.
+She thinks one of Macon’s best-kept secrets is the Macon Film Guild’s Second Sunday film screenings.

 - Construction Administration